 Non-spillable or dry type batteries removed for transport must have the battery and terminals protected from damage and short circuiting and be carried in strong, rigid packaging provided by the user.
 The packaged battery will then be loaded in the cargo compartment with the mobility aid.
 One spare non-spillable battery or two spare dry mobility aid batteries suitably packaged is permitted.

 Lithium-ion batteries removed for transport must not exceed 300 Wh (watt-hours), or for a device that requires two batteries for its operation, each battery must not exceed 160 Wh.
 One spare battery not more than 300 Wh, or for a device that is fitted with two batteries not more than 160 Wh each are permitted.
 The removed and/or spare batteries and terminals must be protected from short circuit and damage by placing each battery in a protective pouch/bag/container and carried in the cabin.

 Transferring to the aircraft

 You will be transferred into an aisle wheelchair to board the aircraft as close as possible to the aircraft door.
-At an airport without an aerobridge, you will transfer into our aisle chair at the check-in counter or on the tarmac, to be boarded onto the aircraft via the Disabled Person Lifter (DPL).
+At an airport where an aerobridge is not available, you will transfer into our aisle chair on the tarmac, to be boarded onto the aircraft via the Disabled Persons Lift (DPL).